How When and Where Class 8

 What is Colonial?

-The next section in Class 8 Chapter on ‘How, When and Where’ focuses on how the British came to conquer the country and establish their rule, subjugating local nawabs and rajas.
+The next section in the Class 8 Chapter on ‘How, When and Where’ focuses on how the British came to conquer the country and establish their rule, subjugating local nawabs and rajas.
 Further, we understand how the British established control over the economy and society, collected revenue to meet all their expenses, bought the goods they wanted at low prices, produced crops they needed for export, and the consequent changes.
-Colonialism brought about changes in values and tastes, customs and practices of the people.
+Colonialism brought about changes in the values tastes, customs and practices of the people.
 When one country subjugates another, there are economic, political, social, and cultural changes, it is referred to as colonization.

 How Do We Know?